donqq/weather-App/README.md

 # Weather Dashboard

 A simple weather dashboard that displays weather information of selected cities.
 It uses the weather API of openweathermap to retrieve weather information.
-I have developed this application for an interview assignment, and plan to continue its development by adding more functionalities in the future.
+I have developed this application for an interview assignment, but didn't submit them as I didn't want to work there.
+I plan to continue its development by adding more functionalities in the future.

 ## Features